arinrohega/DE-Pipeline01-OnPremise/README.md

 Using the same logic, that process was applied to each of the 10 tables stored in HDFS.

-### 4. Developing Spark Job 1: Writing tables to Bronze Layer in HDFS ⚡
+### 4. Developing Spark Job 1: Writing tables in Delta Format into Bronze Layer ⚡

 To allow incremental updates, change data capture (CDC) and avoid overwritting historical data, this custom function was defined to perform upserts (update/insert):